-- Attendance at the SCMA AB Conference, AGM and Golf event qualifies for CPD credits towards your SCMP designation.
+- Attendance at the SCMA AB Gala Dinner, Conference and AGM may qualify for CPD credits towards your SCMP designation.
 Keep yourself up-to-date with the premier supply chain designation in Canada.

 - If your employer invested in your SCMP designation, remind them of the important commitment you’ve both made to ensuring that you remain amongst the leaders in your field.
 The requirement for continuous professional development ensures all SCMP holders remain leaders in supply chain management.